Arbitrage Bounds for Prices of Weighted Variance Swaps: Weighted variance swaps

 Thus, our idea for the framework, as opposed to fixing a specific model $\cM$, is to assume we are given a set of possible paths for the price process: $(S_t: t\leq T)\in \pathspc$.
 This could be, for example, the space of continuous non-negative functions, the space of functions with finite non-zero quadratic variation or the space of continuous functions with a constant fixed realised volatility.
 The choice of $\pathspc$ is supposed to reflect our beliefs about characteristics of price dynamics as well as modelling assumptions we are willing to take.
 Our choice above, $\pathspc=\cL^+$, is primarily dictated by the necessity to develop a pathwise stochastic calculus.
 It would be interesting to understand if an appropriate notion of no-arbitrage implies (iv).
 A recent paper of \citet{Vov11}, based on a game-theoretic approach to probability, suggests one may exclude paths with infinite quadratic variation through a no-arbitrage-like restriction, an interesting avenue for further investigation.

-We introduce now a continuous time analogue of the weighted realized variance \eqref{rv}.
+We introduce now a continuous time analogue of the weighted realised variance \eqref{rv}.
 Namely, we consider a market in which, in addition to finite family of put options as above, a $w$-weighted variance swap is traded.
 It is specified by its payoff at maturity $T$:

 where $\prv$ is the swap rate, and has null entry cost at time $0$.
+The above simplifies \eqref{rv} in two ways.
+First, similarly to the classical works on variance swaps going back to \cite{neuberger_94}, we consider a continuously and not discretely sampled variance swap which is easier to analyse with tools of stochastic calculus.
+Secondly, the weighting in \eqref{rv} is a function of the asset price $h(S_{t_i})$ and in \eqref{eq:wRVpayoff} it is a function of the ratio of the actual and the forward prices $w(S_t/F_t)$.
+This departure from the market contract definition is unfortunate but apparently necessary to apply our techniques.
+In practice, if $\hat{w}(S_t)$ is the function appearing in the contract definition we would apply our results with $w(x)=\hat{w}(S_0x)$, so that $w(S_t/F_t)=\hat{w}((S_0/F_t)S_t)$.
+Since maturity times are short and, at present, interest rates are low, we have $S_0/F_t\approx 1$.
+See below and Section \ref{comp} for further remarks.

 Our assumption (iv) and Proposition \ref{YfX} imply that $(\log S_t, t\leq T)\in\cL$.
 Theorem \ref{extended-ito} implies that \eqref{eq:wRVpayoff} is well defined as long as $w\in \Ltwoloc$, we can integrate with respect to $S_t$ or $M_t$ and obtain an It\^o formula.
 This leads to the following representation. \begin{lemma} Let $w:\R_+\to [0,\infty)$ be a locally square integrable function and consider a convex $C^1$ function $\lam_w$ with $\lam_w''(a)=\frac{w(a)}{a^2}$.
 The extended It\^o formula \eqref{ito} then holds and reads

 \end{lemma}